jakejones2/articles-api/README.md

 ### 7 - Run all tests

 To run all tests, enter `npm test` into the command line.
 Tests are held in the `__tests__` directory.<br><br>Be aware that jest runs tests **concurrently** by default.
-This will lead to errors if not handled, as each test requires uninterrupted contact with the test db.
-If you intend to run tests directly with jest include the `--runInBand` flag.<br><br>**Husky** is installed by default to check that all tests pass before git commits.
+This will lead to errors, as each test requires uninterrupted contact with the test db.
+If you intend to run tests directly with jest include the `--runInBand` flag.<br><br>**Husky** is installed by default to check that all tests pass before each git commit.
 To change this behaviour, alter the `pre-commit` file in `.husky`.

 ### 8 - Start a local server

 To start a local server, enter `node listen.js` into the command line from the top-level directory.
 You should see a message saying 'Listening on port 9090'.
 This port can be changed by altering the `port` variable in `listen.js`.

-If you are getting unexpected behaviour with the authorization system, it might be because secure cookies are not getting sent over localhost.
-Try the following steps:
+If you are getting unexpected behaviour with the authorization system, it might be because your client is not sending secure cookies over http to localhost.
+Try the following steps to get around this:

 - Navigate to `/controllers/auth-controller.js`, line 40, and set `secure` to `false`.
-- Repeat the above step in `/controllers/logout-controller.js`, on line 17.
+- Repeat the above step in `/controllers/logout-controller.js` on line 17.

 # Usage